compbiozurich/UZH-BIO392/course-results/2023/Kasia Speichert/speichert_katarzyna_paper_reading_day2.md

 In contrast to ICDO which provides organ- and substructure-specific mapping, UBERON is the other anatomica structural ontology system which links multiple databases and describes logic query within the same organism and between model animals and humans.

-## Ehat are CNV segmentations and CNV frequencies, and how to use them?
+## What are CNV segmentations and CNV frequencies, and how to use them?

 ## What are APIs and how to use APIs in progenetix?